Drs. Lorraine and Martin Jones were ready to open their first chiropractic office.

 How did you find us?

-Scott: OK, we are here with Drs.
+Scott: We are here with Drs.
 Lorraine and Martin Jones of Williamson County Chiropractic in Round Rock, Texas with finishing their space the 2nd of April, 2015.
 What we are going to do is we are going to talk about what we have been doing and to hear their process.
 So first – how did you find us?

 Dr. Lorraine: I found you on a Google search, I was just looking for someone to help me to design or paint, help me pick out colors and furniture for our office.
 We didn’t even have a dollar amount and didn’t know how much things were costing because, you know, we had a certain amount to work with.
 I think that’s really where we started and I think we really wanted to how much was this going to cost…